auraphp/Aura.Router/README.md

 ### Wildcard Params

 Sometimes it is useful to allow the trailing part of the path be anything at all.
-To specify that a route allows arbitrary trailing portions, pass a 'wildcard' key in the route definition; that key will be the param name under which the arbitrary trailing param values will be placed in the route values.
+To allow arbitrary trailing params on a route, extend the route definition with `setWildcard()` to specify param name under which the arbitrary trailing param values will be stored.

 ```php
 <?php